Laya221/DM_V1/README.md

 # DM_V1
-#how can I run The app:
+#how can I run This app:

 1- open command prompt,type: pip install -r requirement.txt (for first time)